 Sustainable development is core to the LFB, our strategies, plans and regular reporting on sustainable development are centred around the three pillars of sustainability: the environment, society and the economy.
 In delivering these principles we aim to play our part in achieving the 2030 Agenda for Sustainable Development1, adopted by all United Nations Member States in 2015, this provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 At its heart are the 17 Sustainable Development Goals (SDGs) which are listed on page 12.
-These are a collection of 17 interlinked global goals designed to be a 'shared blueprint for peace and prosperity for people and the planet, now and into the future'.
-The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by 2030.
+These are a collection of 17 interlinked global goals designed to be a 'shared blueprint for peace and prosperity for people and the planet, by the United Nations General Assembly and are intended to be achieved by 2030.
 The LFB is committed to the delivery of the SDGs, the most effective way to do this is by ensuring that the goals are fully embedded in all that we do.